RIPK1: Amyotrophic Lateral Sclerosis

 Amyotrophic Lateral Sclerosis (ALS) is characterized by the degeneration of motor neurons which leads to the progressive loss of mobility.
 Consequently, patients are unable to do any physical activity due to the atrophy of their muscles.

 The optineurin gene (OPTN) and its mutation are known to be involved in ALS.
 When the organism loses OPTN, the dysmyelination of axons and its degeneration start.
 The degeneration of the axons is produced by several components from the Central Nervous System (CNS) including RIPK1 and another enzyme from the Receptor Interacting Protein kinases family, RIPK3, as well as other proteins such as MLKL.

 Once RIPK1, RIPK3 and MLKL have contributed to the dysmyelination and the consequent degeneration of axons, the nerve impulse can't to go from one neuron to another due to the lack of myelin, which leads to the consequent mobility problems as the nerve impulse does not arrive to its final destination.

+Multiple sclerosis

+RIPK1 plays a role in the activation of multiple sclerosis and its progression driving neuroinflammatory signaling in microglia And astrocytes.
+SAR443820 is an investigational RIPK1 inhibitor that may be useful in the management of multiple sclerosis.